Insights

 Common mistakes

-Hardcoding the key into a front-end repository without a deployment-time configuration mechanism.
+• Hardcoding the key without a deployment-time configuration mechanism.

-Confusing “public” with “unimportant.”
+• Assuming “public” means “unimportant.”
 Public keys still need control and versioning.

 Which credentials do you need?
 A practical decision guide